Skip to main content.

 The group's official name is Jama'atu Ahlis Sunna Lidda'awati wal-Jihad, which in Arabic means "The Group of Al-Sunna For Preaching and Jihad".

-Local residents refer to the sect as 'Boko Haram,' which means 'Western education if sinful' (or sacrilege)' -- a reference to the groups' belief that Western education corrupts Muslims.
+Local residents refer to the sect as ‘Boko Haram,’ which has been translated as ‘Western education is sinful’ (or sacrilege)’ — said to be a reference to the groups’ belief that Western education corrupts Muslims.

 Boko Haram's aim is to fight the Nigerian government through Jihad and to establish an Islamic state (ruled by Sharia).